NYPL-Simplified/Simplified-Android-Core/README.md

 ### Project Structure

+#### API vs SPI

+The project makes various references to _APIs_ and _SPIs_. _API_ stands for _application
+programming interface_ and _SPI_ stands for _service provider interface_.

+An _API_ module defines a user-visible contract (or _specification_) for a module; it defines the data types and abstract interfaces via which the user is expected to make calls in order to make use of a module.
+An API module is typically paired with an _implementation_ module that provides concrete implementations of the API interface types.
+A good example of this is the accounts database: The [Accounts database API](simplified-accounts-database-api) declares a set of data types and interfaces that describe how an accounts database should behave.
+The [Accounts database](simplified-accounts-database) _implementation_ module provides an implementation of the described API.
+Keeping the API _specification_ strictly separated from the _implementation_ in this manner has a number of benefits:

+* Substitutability: When an _API_ has a sufficiently detailed specification, it's possible to replace an implementation module with a superior implementation without having to modify code that makes calls to the API.

+* Testability: Keeping API types strictly separated from implementation types tends to lead to interfaces that are easy to mock.

+* Understandability: Users of modules can go straight to the _API_ specifications to find out how to use them.
+This cuts down on the amount of archaeological work necessary to learn how to use the application's internal interfaces.

+An _SPI_ module is similar to an API in that it provides a specification, however the defined interfaces are expected to be _implemented_ by users rather than _called_ by users directly.
+An implementor of an SPI is known as a _service provider_.

+A good example of an SPI is the [Account provider source SPI](simplified-accounts-source-spi); the SPI defines an interface that is expected to be implemented by account provider sources.
+The [file-based source](simplified-accounts-source-filebased) module is capable of delivering account provider descriptions from a bundled asset file.
+The [registry source](simplified-accounts-source-nyplregistry) implementation is capable of fetching account provider descriptions from the NYPL's registry server.
+Neither the _SPI_ or the implementation modules are expected to be used by application programmers directly: Instead, implementation modules are loaded using [ServiceLoader](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html) by the [Account provider registry](simplified-accounts-registry), and users interact with the registry via a [published registry API](simplified-accounts-registry-api).
+This same design pattern is used by the [NYPL AudioBook API](https://github.com/NYPL-Simplified/audiobook-android) to provide a common API into which new audio book players and parsers can be introduced _without needing to modify application code at all_.

+Most of the modularity concepts described here were pioneered by the [OSGi module system](https://www.osgi.org/developer/modularity/) and so, although the Library Simplified application is not an OSGi application, much of the design and architecture conforms to conventions followed by OSGi applications.
+Further reading can be found on the OSGi web site.

+#### Modules

 The project is heavily modularized in order to keep the separate application components as loosely coupled as possible.
 New features should typically be implemented as new modules.